Shrwad/dsc-project-template/README.md

 # Phase 1 Project Templates and Examples

+## Microsoft trying its hand at movie making!!!

 This repo contains templates and examples to help you get started with your Phase 1 Project.
 Each of these is in a separate branch as explained below.

 - The **template-mvp** branch is the template you should use to for your Phase 1 Project.
 MVP stands for Minimum Viable Product, but this isn't meant in a negative way - if your project uses this template, it will be functional and accessible.